 What happens when you work in a public facing government role and your after hours spent moonlighting as a secret romance novelist comes to light?
 Lie your way into fake dating the prime minister’s personal bodyguard to turn off the heat (this will have the exact opposite effect actually).
 The Bodyguard Affair is another sensational romance from author Amy Lea that acts as a window into the complexities surrounding forgiveness, family caregiving, and the vulnerability in sharing yourself with the world through story.
 And that’s all while serving up a truly fabulous workplace fauxmance.
 Big on the emotions with that slice of Ontario living and tropetastic feel, this book is a love story entirely of its own caliber.
 Shelve it all the way up to: a book too good to be real.
 This is the kind of love story that belongs to both its characters—splitting perspectives between personal assistant/secret romance writer Andi Zeigler and bodyguard Nolan Crosby.
 Where Nolan is wrestling with his childhood parental abandonment as he cares for his aging mother diagnosed with Alzheimer’s, Andi is stuck behind the wheel of her current career and life path as she chases her true passion: writing romance.
 Both have their own problems and the solution comes out of the most unconventional means—fake dating your colleague to help them out of a jam (said jam being rumors of an affair with your boss because you wrote a spicy workplace romance in your current field).
 Amy Lea knows how to bridge immense turmoil to the forefront of her narratives without losing the core of the romance novel.
 That is The Bodyguard Affair in a nutshell, intimately connected to the work involved in building a partnership out of everyday chaos and the exacting art of loving someone else.
 It’s wild, it’s messy, but the work of loving will always be worth it—one of the most deliberate acts we can ever undertake.

 Ghostwriting was never Katie Caruso’s calling.
 It’s something she stumbled into after college, but it allowed her to pay the bills and so eight years swiftly rolled past.
 Writing for Meredith Bradford, a household name in the romance genre was once a huge opportunity but now it has become demanding—especially since Meredith keeps pushing up the timeline for each subsequent manuscript.
 So much so that her agent wants her to work with a writing partner to get the novel done in a matter of weeks.
 When her initial writing partner cancels at the last minute, who should be asked to fill the space but Tyler McNally, Katie’s childhood crush and the boy who turned his back on her eight years ago.
 A trope so classic even she is eyerolling (brother’s best friend), their relationship shattered in the aftermath of her brother’s overdose years after an injury that ended his baseball career.
 Reluctantly Katie and Tyler agree to work together, if only they agree to focus solely on the task at hand.
 Funnily enough, that isn’t even the biggest problem: Tyler has never even read or written a romance novel.
-Months out from deadline, Katie and Tyler attempt to construct a story around a series of tropes Meredith quite literally plucked from a bowl.
+Months out from deadline, Katie and Tyler attempt to construct a story around a series of tropes selected and spat out by Meredith’s cat (no really).
 But what is even more jarring is that those tropes are playing out in real time and they are making it impossible for them to ignore the past, insisting Tyler and Katie put down the pen and instead turn the next chapter.

 Sometimes love means ghost writing a book for a bestselling romance writer with your former childhood friend while it feels like the tropes are screaming for you to be together—because actually they are.
 Lauren Okie’s sophomore novel Tropesick is a story for the trope obsessed, those who are anything but sick of their miraculous power in the romance genre.
 Nailing the grit, hurt, and wondrous feeling of reconnection and second chances, Tropesick is the self aware romance novel needed to navigate modern times and modern loves.
 Tracing the story down the line from one trope to the next, characters Katie and Tyler expose the past, so broken by it that their only way to reach for each other is through fiction, the tropes and the characters a stepping stone to reconciliation.
 Between arguing over the absurdity of tropes (which keep playing out in real life), discussing which bathroom cabinetry characters could construct by hand—and rail their love interests against, and using their respective characters to speak through the hurt, Okie’s humor and raw emotion is embodied in her two leads and every trope laden chapter.
 Tropesick is tropetastic, a novel you will want to live in and forever embody.
 Where the tension is in the backstory and the tropes are as large as life itself this is the romance novel for every romance reader.
 Of that I am sure.